hash-ir/hash-ir/README.md

 ## Hi there, I am Hashir 👋
-I am a Master student at Technical University of Munich, specializing in Computer Vision and Deep Generative Models.
+I am a Master student at Technical University of Munich, specializing in Machine Learning and Data Analytics.
 I document my projects, creative work and learned skills on my [blog](https://hash-ir.github.io/).
 If you find anything valuable here, please show some ❤️ and don't forget to give it a ⭐️.
 <!--
 **hash-ir/hash-ir** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.